 Users are presented with a link to the Privacy Act 552a(e)(3) notice.
-The notice complies with all subsection (e)(3) requirements, including stating that providing information in this system is voluntary, and outlines the potential effects of not providing all or any part of the requested information.
-Users are therefore provided the information necessary to choose whether to consent to the collection and use of their information.
+The notice complies with all subsection (e)(3) requirements, including stating that providing information in this system is voluntary, outlining the potential effects of not providing all or any part of the requested information, and providing a link to appliable SORN with providing notification about routine uses.